Ezmapel/quizzes/quiz1.md

 4. A linter is something that finds and corrects errors in your code.

-5. A `SyntaxError` means that some of your code may be improperly written (e.g., an open parenthesis, etc.)
+5. A `SyntaxError` means that some of your code may be improperly written (e.g., an open parenthesis, etc.) - basically like a grammatical error in your code.

 6. const, let

-7. Node package manager - it helps us by cleaning up our code and removing errors.
+7. Node package manager - it works with npmjs.com to leverage other code modules to make working on our code easier.

 8. java script object notation

-9. Npm install sets up tools that allow you correct errors in your code and make it visually cleaner.
+9. Npm install reaches out to npmjs.com, checks 'package.json' dependencies to install the modules into 'Node_Modules'.

 10. boolean, string, number